Features

 - In direct chats and in group chats where the bot is @mentioned, plain text is treated as implicit send to the default recipient policy (default: foreman).

-- In channels (Slack/Discord), mention the bot and then use
+/send @all <message>for true broadcasts, announcements, or urgent shared constraints. - In channels (Slack/Discord), mention the bot and then use

 /send(to avoid platform slash-commands). - You can configure the default recipient behavior in Web UI: Settings → Messaging → Default Recipient.